-For example: consider that storing 1,000,000 keys with Redis namespace, each set with a 32 character value, will consume about 96MB when using 6-character key names, and 111MB with 12-character names (on 32-bit Redis server).
+For example: consider that storing 1,000,000 keys with Redis namespace, each set with a 32-character value, will consume about 96MB when using 6-character key names, and 111MB with 12-character names (on a 32-bit Redis server).
 This overhead of more than 15% becomes quite significant as your number of keys grows.
 With Redis deleting keys with prefixes is also a possibility.

-Either because of memory usage or performance, sometimes one data structure is a better fit for your data set then another.
+Either because of memory usage or performance, sometimes one data structure is a better fit for your data set than another.
 Here are a few best practices to bear in mind: